-lattice and stable crystal structure.
+The detection of a single-phase from XRD data (Figure 4) may result from the crystal structures of two (or more) phases being of the same type and very similar in lattice parameter - this is expected as all the pure elements are BCC metals (Table 1) and have similar lattice constants (aside from Co which has an FCC and HCP phase at room temperature) resulting in a less distorted lattice and stable crystal structure.
 The as-cast XRD pattern displayed narrow peaks but with a slight shoulder on the right-hand side of the peaks at a higher angle indicating a possible overlap of two or more very similar disordered BCC phases.
-This coincides with SEM observations and will be further resolved using the sensitivity of neutron diffraction and transmission electron microscopy at a later date.
+This would coincide with SEM observations and will be further resolved using the sensitivity of neutron diffraction and transmission electron microscopy at a later date.

-Confirmation that the BCC phase would be expected can be seen from the Thermo-Calc predictions which show a single ordered BCC phase over a wide temperature range from 750 °C to 2400 °C. Additionally, the presence of two ordered BCC_A2 phases is predicted up to 700 °C (Fig. 5).
-The Rule of Mixtures (ROM) melting temperature (Table 4) also accurately matches the Thermo-Calc calculation, most likely due to the absence of predicted intermediate phases resulting in a less significant temperature deviation from the ROM value.
+Confirmation that the BCC phase would be expected can be seen from the Thermo-Calc predictions which show a single ordered BCC phase over a wide temperature range from 750 °C to 2400 °C. Additionally, the presence of two ordered BCC_A2 phases is predicted up to 700 °C (Figure 5).
+The ROM melting temperature (Table 1) also accurately matches the Thermo-Calc calculation, most likely due to the absence of predicted intermediate phases resulting in a less significant temperature deviation from the ROM value.